Effects of radiative losses on the relativistic jets of high-mass microquasars: Detailed numerical methods

-Time integration of the $N_x\times N_y\times N_z$-dimensional system of ordinary differential equations, Eq.~\ref{Eq:MOL}, is done, in this paper, with a first order Runge-Kutta method (forward Euler method), although A-MaZe also offers strong stability preserving (SSP) higher order integration schemes~\citep{1988JCoPh..77..439S, 2001SIAMR..43...89G}.
+We performed a time integration of the $N_x\times N_y\times N_z$-D system of ordinary differential equations, Eq.~\ref{Eq:MOL} with a first-order Runge-Kutta method (forward Euler method), although A-MaZe also offers strong stability-preserving (SSP) higher-order integration schemes~\citep{1988JCoPh..77..439S, 2001SIAMR..43...89G}.